qor/doc/plugins/audited.md

 # Audited

 [Audited](https://github.com/qor/audited) is used to record the last user who created and/or updated your [GORM](https://github.com/jinzhu/gorm) model.
 It does so using a `CreatedBy` and `UpdatedBy` field.
-[Audited](https://github.com/qor/audited) could be used alone, but it works very nicely with [QOR](https://github.com/qor/qor).
+While [Audited](https://github.com/qor/audited) can be used alone (with [GORM](https://github.com/jinzhu/gorm)), it integrates nicely with [QOR](https://github.com/qor/qor) to log and display this extra information.

 [![GoDoc](https://godoc.org/github.com/qor/audited?status.svg)](https://godoc.org/github.com/qor/audited)

 ### Register GORM Callbacks

-[Audited](https://github.com/qor/audited) utilizes [GORM](https://github.com/jinzhu/gorm) callbacks to log data, So you need to register callbacks first:
+[Audited](https://github.com/qor/audited) utilizes [GORM](https://github.com/jinzhu/gorm) callbacks to log data, so you will need to register callbacks first:

 ```go
 import (